 When it comes to video content, however, it’s tough to know what’s actually required.
 The Americans With Disabilities Act is often open to interpretation, which means that not every video that’s uploaded to the internet has to have captioning.
 However, it’s typically to your benefit to provide captions on all video content you develop for your business — whether it’s an ad, a demonstration, an interview, or a webinar.
 Your graphics matter, of course, so it makes sense to work with a professional animator (like someone who attended Animation Mentor, the first online animation school) on these projects.
 But in order to get your message across, you can’t rely solely on sound.

 Keep in mind that it isn’t just individuals with disabilities who rely on video captions.
 In fact, a 2019 study conducted by Verizon Media found that 69% of participants view video content with the sound off in public places, while 25% watch video with the sound switched off even when they’re in private.
 Around 80% of consumers said they’re more likely to watch an entire video when captions are available and 50% said they felt captions were important because they watch video content without sound.
 If you fail to include captions in your video marketing and other video content, you’ll be severely limiting your audience!

 It’s also worth noting that both closed captions and video transcriptions actually contain SEO value.
 If you post a video without any (or very little) text — say, on a page of your website — you won’t be optimizing as well as you could be.
-By making use of captions and transcripts, you could improve your rankings while ensuring your content is more accessible.
+Convert audio to text software will make your videos more engaging and could improve your rankings while ensuring your content is more accessible.
 Don’t forget to add an audio description, which helps those with visual impairments gain understanding of what’s being represented in your video.